 Aim 1D.
 TF perturbations in whole plants.
 For selected TFs, we will validate TFtargets using TF perturbations in planta using mutants or transgenics, as follows.
-T-DNA mutants: Due to TF redundancies that likely underly the robustness of the N-assimilation network, T-DNA mutants in TFs could not be used to validate TFtarget relationships for bzip1 [Obertello 2010], glk1 [Gutierrez 2008], hrs1, hho1, 2 and 3 [Medici and Krouk, unpublished] (Table X).
-In one case, WRKY1, a TF predicted to act as a toggle switch between activating genes involved in nitrate assimilation vs. its conversion into Asn (see Fig. X), three independent T-DNA wrky1 mutant lines (SALK_016954; SALK_136009; SALK_070989) showed decreased expression genes predicted to be targets of WRKY1 activation (NIA2 & NRT2.1), and increased expression of genes predicted to be targets of WRKY1 repression (bZIP1 & ASN1) (Fig. X).
+T-DNA mutants: As mentioned above, TF redundancies underlie the robustness of the N-assimilation network, soT-DNA mutants in TFs could not be used to validate TFtarget relationships for bzip1 [Obertello 2010], glk1 [Gutierrez 2008], hrs1, hho1, 2 and 3 [Medici and Krouk, unpublished] (Table X).
+In the case of WRKY1, a TF predicted to act as a toggle switch between activating genes involved in nitrate assimilation vs. its conversion into Asn (see Fig. X), three independent T-DNA wrky1 mutant lines (SALK_016954; SALK_136009; SALK_070989) showed decreased expression genes predicted to be targets of WRKY1 activation (NIA2 & NRT2.1), and increased expression of genes predicted to be targets of WRKY1 repression (bZIP1 & ASN1) (Fig. X).
 Interestingly, the opposite expression patterns are observed when WRKY1 is transiently over-expressed in protoplasts, see Aim 1B.
-Single and double mutants (e.g. glk1/2, hho1/2, cca1/lhy1) that show alterations regulation of targets in the N-assimilation pathway, will be used in TF interaction studies described in Aim 3.
+Single and double mutants (e.g. glk1/2, hho1/2, cca1/lhy1) that show alteration regulation of targets in the N-assimilation pathway, will be used in TF interaction studies described in Aim 3.
 Transgenic lines: For some TFs, we already have data from stable 35S::TF transgenic lines which support TFtarget relationships predicted in our network models, e.g. 35S::CCA1 [Gutierrez et al 2008], 35::GLK1 [XXXX], 35S::HRS1 [Liu 2009].
 For selected TFs, we will produce transgenic Arabidopsis plants that express a TF::GR fusion under the control of the TF native promoter, to enable inducible expression and identification of target genes.
-To do this, the genomic region encompassing the coding sequence and the promoter (1Kb upstream the ATG or up the the neighboring gene) of the TF will be cloned into a pENTR vector and then transferred a plasmid called “pDEX”, a Gateway destination vector we created (to enable rapid TF-GR cloning) by inserting the GR sequence downstream the Gateway cassette of pMDC 99 [Brand et al.,2006.
+To do this, the genomic region encompassing the coding sequence and the promoter (1Kb upstream the ATG or up to the upstream gene) of the TF will be cloned into a pENTR vector and then transferred into a plasmid called “pDEX”, a Gateway destination vector we created (to enable rapid TF-GR cloning) by inserting the GR sequence downstream the Gateway cassette of pMDC 99 [Brand et al.,2006.
 Plant Physiol.
 141:1194-1204].

-Data integration and analysis: The distinct sets of data generated in Aim 1 (i) time-series transcriptome, (2) steady state transcriptome, and data from TF perturbations (iii) transcriptome, and (iv) ChIP-Seq, will be combined into a single pipeline for network inference in Aim 2.
-In that pipeline, DFG (Directed Factor Graphs) will be used to learn regulatory networks from kinetic data (Aim 1A), while MCZ will be applied to steady state, and mutant data, as more fully described in Aim 2.Expected results, limitations and alternate approaches (Aim 1): Aim 1 will produce distinct datasets to “feed” the Pipelined Network Inference approach in Aim 2.
-Some new outcomes, will be for example, the identification of new TFs invoked to operate early in the network based on new time-series data for organic-N signaling (Aim 1A).
-For each subaim (Aim 1B, C, and D) we provide working examples to demonstrate the feasibility of the approach, so we do not anticipate technical problems in data generation or interpretation.
-In addition, the coordinated analysis of distinct data sets (e.g. TFtarget identification based on transcriptome (Aim 1B) vs ChIP seq (Aim 1C) will cross validate our TFtargets identified.
+Data integration and analysis: The distinct sets of data generated in Aim 1 (i) time-series transcriptome, (2) steady state transcriptome, (iii) data from TF perturbations, and (iv) ChIP-Seq, will be combined into a single pipeline for network inference in Aim 2.

+Expected results, limitations and alternate approaches (Aim 1): Aim 1 will produce distinct datasets to “feed” the Pipelined Network Inference approach in Aim 2.
+Some new outcomes will be, for example, the identification of new TFs invoked to operate early in the network based on new time-series data for organic-N signaling (Aim 1A).
+For each subaim (Aim 1B, C, and D) we have working examples to demonstrate the feasibility of the approach, so we do not anticipate technical problems in data generation or interpretation.
+In addition, the coordinated analysis of distinct data sets (e.g. TFtarget identification based on transcriptome (Aim 1B) vs ChIP seq (Aim 1C) will cross-validate our TFtargets identified.